-- informed to report to reception on arrival - expected to provide proof of identity

-- expected to wear a name-badge or carry some form of identification at all times when on the school premises - suitably supervised by school staff at all times - made aware of school health and safety procedures.
+- informed to report to reception on arrival - expected to provide proof of identity - expected to wear a name-badge or carry some form of identification at all times when on the school/college premises - suitably supervised by school/college staff at all times - made aware of school/college health and safety procedures.

-The Head Teacher and the board of governors will ensure that any contract entered into with contractors sets out clearly the expectations for worker's behaviour and the responsibility of contractors to monitor and ensure compliance with school policies.
+The head teacher/principal and the board of governors will ensure that any contract entered into with contractors sets out clearly the expectations for worker's behaviour and the responsibility of contractors to monitor and ensure compliance with school/college policies.